top of page

 Modern History and Contemporary Political Thought

 Dr Bethan Johnson is an Ernest May Fellow in History and Policy at the Harvard Kennedy School's Belfer Center for Science and International Affairs.

-Dr Bethan Johnson graduated from the University of Cambridge with a PhD in History and an MPhil in Modern British History.
-Her research explores the interlocking threads of identity, nationalism, and terroristic violence.
+Dr Johnson graduated from the University of Cambridge with a PhD in History and an MPhil in Modern British History.
+Her research explores how the interlocking threads of identity politics fuel radicalization towards political violence and terrorism.

 Her doctorate examined the ideological foundations of violent ethno-nationalist separatist movements in Western Europe and North America in the mid-Cold War era.
 It demonstrated how leaders of violent movements constructed nativist and counter-hegemonic narratives through the exploitation of socio-political tensions about globalisation and inequality to spur violence.

 ‘All my Heroes are Dead’: The Untimely Demise of The American Futurist – James Mason Partnership